Horse Girl: Is the Movie Inspired by a True Story?

 ‘Horse Girl’ centers around Sarah, a warm-natured, socially awkward introvert who works at a crafts’ store and loves her job.
 She spends her spare time with her childhood horse, or watching her favourite supernatural sci-fi show.
 In fact, certain sci-fi elements play an important role in the film as strange events in Sarah’s life begin to unfold.

-What starts out as sleep-walking (and nosebleeds) becomes increasingly twisted when Sarah begins to notice people from her dreams in real-life.
-She repeatedly finds herself in a white void, and experiences a loss of time.
-Soon, realizes that she is being abducted, and believes that she is her grandmother’s clone.
+What starts out as sleepwalking (and nosebleeds) becomes increasingly twisted when Sarah begins to notice people from her dreams in real life.
+She repeatedly finds herself in a white void and experiences a loss of time.
+Soon, she realizes that she is being abducted and believes that she is her grandmother’s clone.

 Of course, we also learn about Sarah’s family history of mental illness as the film progresses.
 But as we’re left in Sarah’s shoes, what’s real and what’s not becomes increasingly entwined.
-It’s natural to wonder if something so bizarre and tragic as ‘Horse Girl’ has some truth in it.
-What could be a possible inspiration for something like this?
+It’s natural to wonder if something so bizarre and tragic as ‘Horse Girl’ has some truth.
+Is it based on real events?
 Here’s everything you need to know.

 Brie also did several interviews with her mother, to understand her grandmother’s struggle, and to form Sarah’s personal backstory.
 But it only made her realize her own fears.
 ‘Horse Girl’, then, in many ways, becomes an abstraction of Brie’s own experiences and fears.